Spiritual Union With God

 Balanced Spirituality

 Strongly felt emotions, physical rites, or self-inflicted pain are not necessary conditions for a spiritual life.
-Nor should your honest and transformative experiences be confused with any kind of fanaticism, religious intolerance, or narcissistic tendency.
-A divine experience is a rational, level-headed, personal approach to God.
+Nor should our honest and transformative experiences be confused with any kind of fanaticism, religious intolerance, or narcissistic tendency.
+A divine experience is a rational, level-headed, and personal approach to God.

-Take a balanced approach by making the necessary adjustments and improvements in body, mind, and soul.
-Your objective is to stimulate the growth of all three but not to overemphasize either one.
-It is your balanced, integrated, and harmonious development of all your personality endowments.
+Divine spirituality takes a balanced approach by making the necessary adjustments and improvements in body, mind, and soul.
+The objective is to stimulate the growth of all three but not to overemphasize either one.
+It is a balanced, integrated, and harmonious development of all personality endowments.

 The best and safest thing is to keep a balance in your life, acknowledge the great powers around us and in us.
 If you can do that, and live that way, you are really a wise man.